rubi13rubi/Whatsapp3/README.md

 ## Server installing

 The server is designed to run on a linux or windows machine.
 There is not a binary for the server as it can be interpreted with python, but **there is a server folder on each release version src directory** with the server version that will work best with that client release.
 Using different server and client versions can cause issues.
 To avoid having issues with the opus library (which requires additional files to work), **copy the entire folder and not only the python file**.
-The folder contains all the opus files for Windows (.dll) and Linux (.a) and must be kept always with the server file itself.
-Some linux distributions may not require the .a files as they are already installed.
+The folder contains all the opus files for Windows (.dll) and must be kept always with the server file itself.
 The folder also contains the requirements file, so you can install python dependencies using:
 ```
 pip install --update pip